G3tHx/GeomPattern/README.md

 ## What is this project? 🤔

-This is my term paper on structural programming
+This is my term paper on structural programming.
 It's a programm developed in C++(VisualForms).
 The program allows you to render a predefined image by changing some parameters(colour, scale, fill).

 ## What are the main files in this project? 📂